Ohio Court Records

 What Does Child Support Cover in Ohio?

-Child support is meant for a child's essential needs like food, shelter, and clothes.
+Child support is meant for a child's essential needs, like food, shelter, and clothes.
 Basic coverage of the child's medical expenses is also included by the court, even though a different order is issued for other medical expenses that might need to be covered.
 Per Ohio Domestic Relations Children Section 3119.86 and Section 3119.83, expenses like educational costs, uninsured medical expenses, and extracurricular expenses are not included in child support coverage.
 In Ohio, both parents share the cost of the child support, but the party with a higher earning power carries most of the cost.

 What is the Average Child Support Payment in Ohio?

-How do I apply for Child Support in Ohio?
+How Do I Apply for Child Support in Ohio?

 The child's medical insurance is one of the most important issues to be addressed by a child support order, and the parents are expected to have evidence of their income (pay stubs or tax returns), health insurance details, and other documents found on the hearing's list.
 Some of the required documents to process a child support order include;